-Contractor shall operate the following Older Americans Act (OAA) and County funded program(s): a Congregate Nutrition Program, a Home Delivered Meals and Supplemental Home Delivered Meals Programs, and a Transportation Program.
+Contractor shall operate the following Older Americans Act (OAA) program(s): a Congregate Nutrition, Employment, and Information and Assistance Program.
 Services described in this Exhibit A - Amendment One reflect program performance requirements (units of service) during fiscal year July 1, 2014 through June 30, 2015; Funding Period A, July 1, 2014 through September 30, 2014 and Funding Period B, October 1, 2014 through June 30, 2015.
 These programs shall operate in accordance with the California Department of Aging (CDA) and/or State licensing regulations and the standards and requirements established by Aging and Adult Services (AAS) of San Mateo County.
 A monitoring of nutrition programs will be conducted annually and onsite in accordance with the Area Agency on Aging (AAA) Contract Monitoring Procedures Manual.
 All other OAA programs will be monitored at least every other year.
 Program monitoring may occur more frequently if determined by AAS as beneficial to the integrity of program requirement compliance.
 The Contractor agrees to provide requested programmatic and administrative documentation and the availability of key staff as part of the contract monitoring process.